Suko/forecaster-enterprise/docs/features/PURCHASE_ORDER_IMPROVEMENTS.md

 ## Executive Summary

 This document outlines improvements for the Purchase Order system, focusing on UI/UX enhancements, expected delivery date calculations, cart improvements, and order management features.
-The backend APIs are already implemented (see [Backend Roadmap](backend/BACKEND_ROADMAP.md)), so this focuses on frontend improvements.
+The backend APIs are already implemented (see [API Reference](../backend/API_REFERENCE.md)), so this focuses on frontend improvements.

 **Current State:**
 - ✅ Backend APIs complete (Order Planning, Cart, Purchase Orders)